What You Need to Know About Separation and Divorce

 - Child Support.

 The federal government has weighed in rather heavily in this area of the law since the early 1980’s or so, reacting to the distressing spectacle of non-custodial parents refusing to adequately support their children, leaving the task to the public welfare system and, ultimately, to us taxpayers.
-Therefore, the General Assembly in Richmond, reacting to the federal mandate, has, in the determination of the amount of child support to be awarded to the custodial parent, tethered the discretion of the trial court in large part to a table of child support needs, which looks for all the world like one of the tax tables put out by the IRS.
-Even this determination is subject to a bunch of variables and factors too numerous to set forth here, but the basic inclination of Virginia trial judges, who now have had a good couple of decades of experience with the guidelines, is that whatever the guidelines say will be ordered, absent really unusual circumstances.
+Therefore, as required by federal law, the General Assembly has heavily limited the discretion of trial judges when setting child support, and instead requires most cases to be based on statutory guidelines – which look for all the world like one of the tax tables put out by the IRS.
+Even this determination is subject to a bunch of variables and factors too numerous to set forth here, but the basic inclination of Virginia trial judges, who have virtually all now spent their entire judicial careers with the guidelines in place, is that whatever the guidelines say is what will be ordered, absent really unusual circumstances.
 The table is only part of the story when it comes to determining child support, though.
 The real battle lies in choosing the right Guidelines Worksheet, and figuring out what numbers get plugged into it.
 There’s a worksheet for almost every conceivable combination of children and custodial circumstances:

 - The Shared Custody Worksheet, for those families where custody of the child or children is “shared”.
-The General Assembly defines “shared custody” as any situation in which the parent who has the children less still has them for more than 90 days a year.
-You can imagine what a fertile ground for us lawyers this has become – entire cases have turned on answering the question of “what is a day”!
+The General Assembly defines “shared custody” as any situation in which both parents have the child for more than 90 days a year.
+You can imagine what a fertile ground for us lawyers this has become – entire cases have turned on answering the question of “what counts as a ‘day’?”

 - The Split Custody Worksheet, for situations where one parent has custody of one child and the other has custody of the other child.

 To complicate matters further, the amount of support to be awarded, on any of the worksheets, is increased by the amount of work-related day care costs, and the amount of the child’s share of the cost of medical insurance.
-Also, if either party supports children from another marriage or relationship, that fact gets into the mix as well.
+Also, if either party supports children from another marriage or relationship, either by paying child support or having custody of that child, that fact gets into the mix as well.

-Even when the court determines the presumptively correct amount, it then may be influenced by a string of factors that may increase or decrease the amount of the award.
+Even when the court determines the guidelines amount, it then may be influenced by a string of factors that may increase or decrease the amount of the award.
 Such factors include whether a party is voluntarily unemployed or under-employed, whether a party has unusually low living costs due to sharing expenses with a housemate or living with parents, any special needs or considerations of the children, the cost of supporting other dependents, and the list goes on and on.
+Nonetheless, while the Code allows courts to deviate from the guidelines for this reason, the overwhelming majority of child support orders are ultimately set with the guidelines without deviation.

 The portion of the Virginia Code that deals with the determination of and division of marital property is as long as the portions dealing with grounds of divorce, child custody, and child support combined!
 However, the work of the trial judge in every case boils down to answering two questions: “What is the marital property?” and “What percent of it goes to each party?”